Privacy

 OUR COMMITMENT

 Canadian Shield Health Care Services recognizes the importance of respecting and protecting the private information of all individuals associated with the organization.
-Canadian Shield Health Care Services is committed to protecting Personal Information (PI) and Personal Health information (PHI) by educating and providing on-going training, monitoring, maintaining safeguards and conducting regular audits.
+We are committed to protecting Personal Information (PI) and Personal Health Information (PHI) through:

 RESPONSIBILITIES